ome/ome-contributing/docs/github-pages.rst

 `index.html` to the sibling `/assets/` directory, to allow hosting the app under a sub-directory at https://github.com/will-moore/figure/.

-The build step includes running a script at `./deploy_ghpages.sh` that simply adds an empty `.nojekyll` file to the `gh-pages` directory.
-This is needed to prevent GitHub Pages from using Jekyll to publish the site (which will ignore the `/assets/` directory).

 .. code-block:: javascript

     {